CPearson109/SPH/README.md

 ---

-If you're interested in the theoretical background and implementation details here is my Paper on the project [readme_files/Dissertation-CameronPearson-40530119.pdf]
+If you're interested in the theoretical background and implementation details here is my Paper on the project [View Dissertation Report (PDF)](readme_files/Dissertation-CameronPearson-40530119.pdf)

 ---